talk2viren/umermansoor.github.io/_posts/2016-04-23-what-is-http2.md

 HTTP/2 allows multiplexing that solves HOL issue of HTTP/1.1 pipelining by allowing responses to be arrived out of order, thus eliminating the need to open multiple connections.

 ### 2. Compression & Metadata to Reduce Header Overhead
-Each and e  very request and response under HTTP/1.1 has a header typically between 200 bytes to 2KB in size.
+Each and every request and response under HTTP/1.1 has a header typically between 200 bytes to 2KB in size.
 The first issue is that the **headers are not permitted to be compressed**.
-Another issues with HTTP/1.1 headers is that they contain a lot of **redundant information** that is exchanged several hundred times as browsers as many requests to load a webpage.
+Another issues with HTTP/1.1 headers is that they contain a lot of **redundant information** that is exchanged several hundred times as browsers make as many requests to load a webpage.
 Static headers like Accept* and User-Agent only need to be exchanged once.

 HTTP/2 fixes both these problems by compressing and eliminating unnecessary headers. *High five.*

 ### 3. Server Push
-HTTP/2 server can data to a client before the client even asks for it.
+HTTP/2 server can send data to a client before the client even asks for it.
 To understand why it is beneficial, let's understand how a webpage is loaded under HTTP/1.1: web browser requests a web page, waits for it to be downloaded, parses it to find all linked assets such CSS and JavaScript and then make *separate requests* to download these asserts.

 HTTP/2 Server Push allows the server to send these files to the browser proactively with the first request knowing that it will need them to display the page.
 I'm sure there's a way to tell the server to stop being so proactive if the web browser already has files in its cache.